 The Simplified Employee Pension Plan ( SEP)

 The SEP is definitely the simplest and cheapest of the qualified retirement plans for the self-employed or for those who employ only a few people.
 The plan is funded with tax-deductible employer contributions, and the employer must cover all eligible employees.
-Self-employed individuals and small business owners can make tax-deductible contributions to SEP accounts of up to $49,000 per year in tax year 2010.
+Self-employed individuals and small business owners can make tax-deductible contributions to SEP accounts of up to $49,000 per year in tax year 2010 based on a tax calculator.
 SEPs are also flexible in terms of contributions from one year to the next.
 If, for example, business is slow one year, account owners can reduce their SEP contributions or skip them altogether.

 The Savings Incentive Match Plan (SIMPLE-IRA’s) fall some where between a SEP-IRA and a 401(k).
 With the SIMPLE IRA, both the employee and the employer are required to make tax-deductible contributions.
 The employer contribution is defined at a fixed match rate, usually 3% and is mandatory each year for all employees who participate.
 The 2010 contribution limit for SIMPLE IRAs is $11,500, or $14,000 for employees who are age 50 or older as of December 31st of 2010 plus an employer matching contribution (up to 3% of your salary).